Happy Mid-Automn Festival to all of you!

 3 – AI is tantalizing

 That’s it.
-You finally landed a translation project and you’re about to start translating.
+You finally landed a translation project and you’re about to get to it.
 Your project is colossal and you have a big chunk of words to translate.
 You don’t really know where to start.
 You haven’t started yet but you hear this little voice in your head.
-You turn around, check behind your back and your shoulders, left, right, left – you didn’t know this noise was due to your cat – and nobody’s around.
+You turn around, check behind your back and over your shoulders, left, right, left – that noise was due to your cat – and nobody’s around.

 Google translation is here, ready, easy to access and even sweet-talking to you: